The Weinmeister – Funky and arty hotel that avoids being pretentious in an amazing central location.

 - Nearest Metro/Subway: Weinmeisterstrasse U-Bahn station is less than a minute’s walk (50m) from the hotel.

 - Area: The hotel is in Mitte, more specifically, in the trendy Scheunenviertel, often referred to as the Hackescher Markt.
 To the north is Prenzlauer Berg, one of the city’s chicest neighborhoods.
 While both Mitte and Prenzlauer Berg have been heavily gentrified since the city’s reunification, there are still hints of its shabbier Soviet past.

-- How To Get There: From Berlin Central Station, it’s 10 minutes (2 miles) via either taxi or public transport.
-From Tegel Airport, it’s a 30-minute (7 miles) taxi ride or 30-40 minutes on public transport.
-From Schönefeld Airport, it’s about 40 minutes by taxi or public transport.
+- How to Get There: From Berlin Central Station, it’s 10 minutes (2 miles) via either taxi or public transport.
+From Brandenburg Airport, it’s about 40 minutes by taxi or public transport.